Jubatian/rrpge-spec/specs/acc_arch.rst

     +--+--+--+--+--+--+--+--+         +-----+-----+-----+-----+

-Note that the other source transforms (Read AND mask and barrel rotate) also behave in a similar manner, on pixel level.
+Note that the other source transforms (Read AND & OR mask and barrel rotate) also behave in a similar manner, on pixel level.

 Reindex (VRE and VDR)